Texas Dialysis Patient Resources

 The Texas Renal Coalition has represented patients and families with kidney disease for over 16 years, providing public awareness of the disease, promoting educational resources among the numerous councils, agencies, and legislative bodies involved with kidney and related issues, and advocating change where needed of state and federal programs.
 The TRC does this through a network of partners.

 #14 End Stage Renal Disease Network of Texas

 Texas Department of State Health Services

 A non-Medicaid, completely state-funded program for persons who have End Stage Renal Disease.
 It pays for the dialysis treatment only.
 The only requirements to enroll in this program are: the recipient must be a U.S. citizen, legal resident of the state of Texas, and they must get regular dialysis treatments or have received a kidney transplant.
 In addition, participants in this program cannot receive Medicaid medical, drug or travel benefits.
 Participants may also not make more than $60,000 per year.
 Patients should find and complete all the necessary documentation through their social worker at the dialysis clinic they currently utilize.

-Texas Medicaid Program
+Texas Medicaid and CHIP Program

 or In State dial 211

 Medicaid and the Children’s Health Insurance Program (CHIP) provide medical coverage for low-income Texans.

 Exchange: The federal government will run the health insurance exchange in Texas.